sainishwanth/sainishwanth/README.md

 ### Hi there 👋

 I'm Sai Nishwanth, Currently doing my B.Tech in CSE!

-I hope to contribute to a lot of Open Source projects in 2023.
+I love Open source source and as my new year's resolution I wish to contribute to as many FOSS projects as I can!
 <!--
 **sainishwanth/sainishwanth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.